 Free flaps.
-The blood supply of a free flap is completely cut from the body so that our plastic surgeons can move the entire transplant of tissue to recreate a breast mound.
+The blood supply of a free flap is completely cut from the body so that our plastic surgeons can move the entire transplant of tissue to recreate a breast.
 Using highly specialized microsurgery, our surgeons reattach the blood supply to the new site.

 The DIEP flap is the most common type of free flap.
-If you are interested in a DIEP flap reconstruction, you should seek out plastic surgeons like Dr. Christopher Williams and Dr. Jeremy Williams.
-This procedure requires specialized surgical experience – our physicians were trained together in this type of surgery.
-Both of our plastic surgeons are adept in microsurgery, which involves using a surgical microscope to transplant and reattach blood vessels.
+If you are interested in a DIEP flap reconstruction, you should seek out plastic surgeons like Dr. Christopher Williams, Dr. Jeremy Williams and Dr. Michael Miller.
+This procedure requires specialized surgical experience: our plastic surgeons are adept in microsurgery, which involves using a surgical microscope to transplant and reattach blood vessels.

 Autologous Tissue Flap Candidates